 Duplicating jobs may be submitted to the Center in electronic or hard copy format.
-Electronic files may be sent via e-mail on the Geneseo network.
-Contact the Duplicating Center staff at 245-5636 for more information about how to submit your jobs electronically.
+Electronic files may be sent via email on the Geneseo network.
+Contact the Duplicating Center staff at 585-245-5636 for more information about how to submit your jobs electronically.

-Prior to submitting the requisition, the requestor may initiate the process by consulting with the Duplicating Center about service costs and turn-around times.
+Prior to submitting the requisition, the requester may initiate the process by consulting with the Duplicating Center about service costs and turn-around times.

 Please be sure to provide a specific (and realistic) deadline by which you need your order completed, including the time of day for pick up, if that information is critical.
 This will allow the Duplicating staff to prioritize all incoming jobs according to need, and allow them to continue to give each and every customer the prompt service they have come to expect from the Duplicating Center.